gonjetso/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More pointers, arrays and strings
+More arrays, pointers and strings